geerlingguy/ansible-role-fathom/README.md

 ## Requirements

-N/A, though you may wish to also install and configure Nginx as a proxy for security and stability reasons.
+N/A, though you may wish to also install and configure Nginx as a proxy for security and stability reasons, and Certbot to acquire and use a valid TLS certificate for HTTPS (recommended roles: `geerlingguy.nginx` and `geerlingguy.certbot`).

 ## Role Variables